 While hotter issues — the Boy Scouts of America and homosexuality, for one — will grab most post-Houston headlines, Rainer posted a pre-convention essay online seeking candid discussion of this painful question: “Where have all the baptisms gone?”

 “Baptisms are our way to best estimate the number of people we reached for Christ with the Gospel,” he wrote.
-“When someone declares that he or she is a follower of Christ in our churches, that person is expected to follow through with baptism. …
+“When someone declares that he or she is a follower of Christ in our churches, that person is expected to follow through with baptism. …“Of course, baptisms are an incredibly important metric for us in the SBC.
+We use that metric to see how we are doing on eternal matters.
+Yes, the metric is fallible. … But that does not explain why we mention it less and less.”

 So what has happened in recent decades?